KellerJordan/modded-nanogpt/README.md

 Hilarious to think about how, in the often-commented-upon and ongoing collapse of the peer review system, people blame the *reviewers* -- yeah, those guys doing free labor who everyone constantly musters all of their intelligence to lie to, it's *their* fault!
 My bad, you caught me monologuing.

+### Q: What makes "NanoGPT speedrunning" not just another idiosyncratic benchmark?

+A: Because it is a *competitive* benchmark.
+In particular, if you attain a new speed record (using whatever method you want), there is an open invitation for you to post that record and thereby vacuum up all the clout for yourself.
+I will even help you do it by reposting you as much as I can.

+On the contrary, the idiosyncratic benchmark used in the [Sophia paper](https://arxiv.org/abs/2305.14342), does *not* have this property.
+There is no such open invitation for anyone to compete on the benchmark they used.
+In fact, if you happen to find better AdamW hyperparameters than the ones they used which significantly close the gap to their proposed optimizer (weirdly specific I know), then there is no clear path for you to publish that result in *any* form.
+It simply dies with you and no one learns anything (unless you're in a frontier lab in which case you can do an internal writeup on how you tried Sophia but it didn't work).

 ## Figures

 Figure 1.
 Proposed optimizer vs. a well-tuned AdamW.